 - Powerful: Studies show it to be more effective at removing plaque from between teeth and improving gum health.

 - Lots of options: Waterpik offers a variety of models at several price points to suit different needs, including a flosser and toothbrush package.

 - Family Friendly: Kids models are available, as well as different tip types and colors for each member of the household.
 Models with a power cord and large reservoir are always ready, no matter how many people use it in a day.

 - Clean: Activating the burst of air with a button keeps you from accidentally getting water anywhere you don't want it, and doesn't require you to spit mid-floss.

 - Convenient: The small profile and footprint mean you can fit it comfortably in any bathroom, and easily pack it for a vacation.
 It also uses the same standard charger as Sonicare brushes.
 There is no hose or power cord, so you can move around while you floss.

 - Efficient: It uses much less water than Waterpik, and the rechargeable battery lasts for 2 weeks of flossing.

-All other things being equal, we at Dentaly.org favor Waterpik because it has been shown to be more effective at removing plaque and improving gum health.
+All other things being equal, compared to the Airfloss, the Waterpik has been shown to be more effective at removing plaque and improving gum health.